 We’ve found that we perform best as a team when we work together with some common principles.

-We generate as much mission impact as we can on every deployment.
-You can work anywhere.
-You work here to impact national security.
+Generate as much mission impact as we can on every deployment.
+Obsess over your users.
+Deploy forward.
+Know their problems better than they do, and be relentless and creative in solving them.
+Know you can work anywhere - work here to impact national security.

-We have a team of high achievers that absorb a great amount of pressure to get the job done.
-Do not put Vannevar ahead of your health and well being.
+Recognize we are a team of high achievers that absorb a great amount of pressure to get the job done.
+Prioritize well-being first, and Vannevar second, to ensure we all remain resilient in the long run.

 We build, deploy, and iterate with our users in the national security space.
 We care deeply about generating mission wins and we solve problems for customers with maniacal focus.